Skip to content

 8) Write A Proofreading CV, Resume, And Cover Letter

-Creating a proofreading CV and cover letter is essential since an impressive resume can play a pivotal role once you start applying for available positions.
+Creating a proofreading CV and cover letter is essential, considering that an impressive resume can play a pivotal role once you start applying for available positions as a copy editor or proofreader.
 What should that CV contain?

-The good news is that you can always update and refresh your proofreading CV to level it to industry standards.
+The good news is that you can always update and refresh your proofreading CV to meet any employer’s high standard and give you a competitive edge.

 9) Find Freelance Proofreading Jobs